 The Professional Pilot - Airplane Concentration of the Aviation Sciences Major is for students wanting a career as a pilot.
-Each student graduating with the Professional Pilot - Airplane Concentration will have flying qualifications to the Commercial Pilot level (including instrument and multi-engine ratings), along with a Certified Flight Instructor (CFI) certificate.
+Each student graduating with the Professional Pilot - Airplane Concentration will have flying qualifications to the Commercial Pilot level (including instrument rating), along with a Certified Flight Instructor (CFI) certificate.
 Flight training is conducted by the Baylor University Flight Center at the Waco Regional Airport.

-I. Basic Requirements......42 hrs
+I. Basic Requirements......42 hrs (minimum)